cosmos/cosmos-sdk-docs/versioned_docs/version-0.47/integrate/building-modules/03-msg-services.md

 `sdk.Msg` processing usually follows these 3 steps:

 ### Validation

-The message server must perform all validation required (both *stateful* and *stateless*) to make sure the `message` is valid.
+Before a `msgServer` method is executed, the message's [`ValidateBasic()`](../basics/01-tx-lifecycle.md#ValidateBasic) method has already been called.
+Since `msg.ValidateBasic()` performs only the most basic checks, this stage must perform all other validation (both *stateful* and *stateless*) to make sure the `message` is valid.
+Checks performed in the `msgServer` method can be more expensive and the signer is charged gas for these operations.
-The `signer` is charged for the gas cost of this validation.

-For example, a `msgServer` method for a `transfer` message should check that the sending account has enough funds to actually perform the transfer.
+For example, a `msgServer` method for a `transfer` message might check that the sending account has enough funds to actually perform the transfer.

 It is recommended to implement all validation checks in a separate function that passes state values as arguments.
 This implementation simplifies testing.
 As expected, expensive validation functions charge additional gas.
 Example: